ritikgautam/Momentum-Game-/README.md

 In pursuing this project, we undertook the novel task of building a versatile World Engine and an adrenaline rich, platform type game named Momentum from scratch.

 The World Engine, as the name suggests, facilitates in creating the worlds which is used in the various levels of the game.
 It brings together the background, foreground and game physics into one space.
 The World Engine enables the game developers to preview their creation ,animations and lets them let their imaginations run wild.

 The game Momentum is a platform type game where the objective is to complete a level in the least time possible.
 It allows multiple users to login and have their credentials saved and retrieved whenever necessary.
-Momentum provides an immersive experience to the gamer, and provides the gamer with 3 unique worlds punctuated with dynamic weather elements .
+Momentum provides an immersive experience to the gamer, and provides the gamer with 3 unique worlds punctuated with dynamic weather elements.

 The gamer has the choice to immerse himself and run through the abandoned villages of Level 1, experience the lush and rainy tropical forests of level 2, or survive the silent but deadly desert of level 3.
 The game awaits…….

 Guide :

 // Someone enter the controls here.
 Eg. Press W to jump.
 1. Extract the zip folder Momentum.zip.
 2. After extracting, enter the folder and click on StartHere.py